github/pets-workshop/content/guided-workshop/exercises/7-create-environment.md

 # Create a deployment environment

-When we think about creating a deployment environment, we know this is something which won't be done regularly.
-You might spin up a new staging environment for testing, or when a new instance of the application is created.
+Creating the environment where our application will be deployed to is something which likely won't be done regularly.
+You'll create the environment when you first look to deploy the project, and maybe when it comes time to do some testing.
 As a result, this might not seem like something we would want to automate.
 Tasks which are run frequently, like unit testing, are obvious candidates for automation.
 But what about those which are run sporadically?

 As it turns out, it can be argued that those which are run infrequently are just as important to be automated, if not more so.
 The reason is if a task isn't run regularly it's easier to miss steps or to lose time investigating what needs to be done.
 It's typically worth the initial investment up front building out an automated process which will payoff in the future by ensuring consistency and ease of use.
 Specific to creating a deployment environment, ensuring it's created correctly allows for the automated tasks to actually perform the deployment to run successfully.

 With GitHub Actions, you can use `workflow_dispatch` as a trigger for [manual execution of workflows](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow).
 This is perfect for scenarios like creating a deployment environment.

-## Infrastructure as code

-[Infrastructure as code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code), also sometimes referred to as config as code, is a mechanism where the infrastructure required for an application is defined in a configuration file.
-There are numerous languages which support IaC, such as [Terraform](https://www.terraform.io/) and [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep).
-By using IaC, the definition is created once and reused multiple times ensuring consistency.
-Rather than providing a list of instructions for a human to follow, a code file contains all of the necessary settings which is then used by an automated process (like GitHub Actions).

 ## Scenario